mmnaseri/cs-review/README.md

 > As you might have noticed from the above, I mostly got lazy when it came to the selected topics.
 I might one day get back to it and implement them properly :-)

+### Skiena

+From the book "**The Algorithm Design Manual (2nd Edition)**" *(ISBN-13: 978-1848000698)* by Steven S. Skiena.

+I will only implement things that are not already covered in the CLRS book (or things I was too lazy to implement when reading the CLRS book), as I am covering this book as a supplement to my knowledge from the CLRS book.

+I will try to stick to the same level of testing and quality assurance as with the CLRS implementations, and will continue to annotate all classes accordingly.

 The Annotations
 ---------------